ChillarAnand/avilpage.com/posts/2019/05/web-development-tips.md

 javascript:(function() { window.location.replace("http://avilpage.com" + window.location.pathname + window.location.search); }())
 ```

-We can create similar bookmarklets to switch to other enviroments.
-Now, switching between enviroments on any page is as easy as clicking a button.
+We can create similar bookmarklets to switch to other environments.
+Now, switching between environments on any page is as easy as clicking a button.